 From now on, Finding A. Hale was routine.
 Quite a few Malays, Chinese, Indians and Westerners seemed to have had pleasant memories of him even decades after his death.
 Records from this period document good and factual relationships between colonial officials, Malays and immigrants.
 Abu Bakar for instance, an entrepreneurial migrant from Medan in Sumatra to colonial Malaya, who probably thanks to Hale some of his initial success, remembered the Inspector of Mines in Kinta in the 1930s, when he wrote down his memoirs.
 He even left us a cartoon of Hale.
 Almost 70 years later, his manuscript was found and used to put a unique piece of history on paper: “Kinta Through the Eyes of Abu Bakar”.

-19 In 1884, Abu Bakar applied for a job in the European mines and bumped into the Manager, Martin Lister, and Abraham Hale, then Inspector of Mines in Kinta:
+The stroy is this: In 1884, Abu Bakar applied for a job in the European mines and bumped into the Manager, Martin Lister, and Abraham Hale, then Inspector of Mines in Kinta:

 Abu Bakar interviewed for a coolie’s job but was told that he was too fat to do manual work.
 Asked what he could do, Abu Bakar said he could write Jawi and Romanized script and do book-keeping.
 He was offered capital to start a provision shop catering to the miners.
 Abu Bakar could not believe his luck.
 He stocked his shop with food, drink and opium, the last being the most profitable item. (p.
 147)